 But suddenly, she couldn’t let Laura go.
-Yasmin didn’t even care about how she looked anymore — they had to go back, so that she could keep her daughter safe.
+She didn’t even care about how she looked anymore — they had to go back, so that she could keep her daughter safe.
 How could she be sure it would work?
 How could she trust her daughter to bare her life before the void and live, cross the expanse to a foreign land and find shelter?
 And if Laura couldn’t do that, if she was turned away or laughed at by the void, or if she couldn’t find a home, then she would come back in death throes, if she came back at all.
 Isaac and Yasmin would be scuffed and bruised, but Laura’s life was the only one on the line here.
 No. Better to keep her close and safe and smothered—

 Smothered?
 Wait, no. Where had that come from?
-Yasmin’s mind started to spin, and she stared deliriously at Laura as she slumped on the sand, exhausted.
+Yasmin’s mind started to spin, and she stared deliriously at her daughter as she slumped on the sand, exhausted.
 Why was she so diminutive?
 Why was she stronger now?
 Who was Yasmin to hold her back from what she so clearly wanted, needed, loved?

 The truth she had covered up an hour before hit hard.
 The other trips Isaac had made hadn’t ended in success or failure — they hadn’t left the cliffs at all.
 Not on account of the mothers, sure, but even so, where had the children ended up?
 Dead, every one.

 No. She couldn’t hold onto Laura forever.
-Both ways hurt, but only one hurt for now.
+Both ways hurt, but one only hurt for now.